 View from rehab at home...I was able to put up with it.

 This is one of the things you will love about Mexico.
 If something makes sense and you look rational, people will generally go for it.
 You don’t have to deal with the infuriating rules for the sake of rules you as often do in the United States.

-This type of thing is what makes Mexico a freer country than the U.S. and why people often say that Mexico is like the U.S. was in the 50's.
-Mexico is more likely to treat you like a responsible grown-up and leaves it up to your friends to treat you like a child.
+This is what makes Mexico a freer country and why people often say that Mexico is like the U.S. was in the 50's.
+Mexico is more likely to treat you like a responsible grown-up and leaves it up to your friends and family to treat you like a child.

 As long as I could give the delivery guy the prescription when he arrived with my order, they would deliver the drugs.
 What difference did it make if I gave the prescription to them in my apartment doorstep or at the pharmacy?
 We have lost our common sense at home and are ever the dumber and more inconvenienced for it.

 The one thing I will admit is that negotiating for drug delivery over the phone was difficult.
 Pronouncing drugs’ name can be challenging.

 On occasion, I have said something to a Mexican face-to-face, and been understood perfectly only to turn around and repeat the same thing word-for-word over the phone and be told they couldn’t understand a word I was saying.
 My accent is probably excruciating to listen to over the phone whereas only mildly annoying in person.

 My piece of advice to you is to learn how to spell things out in Spanish.
 I still haven’t learned how to sound out letters to a word and pay for that little rebellion constantly.